 My first period after the coil had been inserted had left me in so much agony that I ended up in A&E doubled over and looking about 6 months pregnant.
 I was unable to stand or walk and could only speak between breaths.
 After arriving at the hospital, the resident GP spoke over me and was very confident inserting her fingers without consent.
 I was not offered an ultrasound to detect the positioning of the coil, I was given some painkillers and sent back home.

 A month later whilst on a date it fell out.
 I held it in my hand, after pulling it out of a thick jellied mass of blood that had pooled around it in my womb – all I could do was laugh.

 The next day after cleaning the coil off, I showed my GP.
 He was sympathetic enough and advised me to get another coil inserted at a sexual health clinic.

 After seven long hours of waiting and wailing in agony from the attempted cervix measurement, I was told that the positioning of the fibroids meant that insertion of a new coil was not possible without the assistance of an ultrasound scan, and I would have to start the adjustment cycle again by having an insertion in a month.

 Skip to the end and I managed to get my new Mirena inserted privately after a week.
 The appointment was quick and (besides the cost) painlessness so overall a happy ending.
 I’ve now reached my one year anniversary of having the first coil inserted and I am lucky to be having almost no symptoms and so much more energy.

 Living with endometriosis and/or fibroids is absolutely difficult for anybody.
 However, speaking to many of my white and non-Black POC counterparts, there is a particular nuance to the experience of having these conditions while Black.
-In fact, there are many conversations we need to have regarding the intersection of race and gynaecology in general, that we shouldn’t shy away from.
+In fact, there are many conversations we need to have regarding the intersection of race and gynecology in general, that we shouldn't shy away from.